pureqml/qmlcore/README.md

 It was designed with original QML in mind, but it's not 100% compatible and better in some aspects.
 The main concepts are the same though, so if you're familiar with original QML, you could start right away.

 ## Usage
-Qml2js provides a set of tools written in python2 (sorry about that, lol) Usually you don't need to use them directly. ```build``` provides convenient wrapper around them all.
+QmlCore provides a set of tools written in python2 (sorry about that, lol) Usually you don't need to use them directly. ```build``` provides convenient wrapper around them all.

 ### Prerequisites